 \begin{quoting}[endtext='' -- Brutal Legend by Caroline Esmurdoc] Armed now with a proprietary game engine, a robust tools pipeline, a talented and experienced staff, and the creative freedom and corporate mandate to innovate. \end{quoting}

-\paragraph{Financial independence} We considered the project had financial independence if the team used their own resources to fund the development of the game.
-In the case of a single person or group of individuals, these resources may be personal earnings, savings, or credit.
+\paragraph{Financial independence} We considered that a game had financial independence if the team used their own resources to fund the development of the game.
+In the case of a single person or loose group of individuals, these resources may be personal earnings, savings, or credit.
 In the case of a company, the funding may come from crowdfunding, previous games sales, services provided to other parties, or from a parent company.
-External funding, coming from entities such as angel investors, government grants, contractors or third-party publishers does not qualify the game to be considered financially independent.
-Finally, when there was no comments regarding the origin of funding, we inferred the game was self-funded if it was also self-published.
-Otherwise, we inferred the project was financially dependent on its publisher.
+External funding, coming from angel investors, government grants, contractors, or third-party publishers, does make a game financially independent.
+Finally, when there was no comments regarding funding, we inferred that the game was self-funded if it was also self-published.
+Otherwise, we classified the game as financially dependent on its publisher.

 \begin{quoting}[endtext='' -- NyxQuest: Kindred Spirits by Rob de Lara] We decided to partner and fund the game with our own money.
 In the end this has worked very well, because we managed to do a good looking game in the time we had, and with scarce resources. \end{quoting}